fabiomattei/uddocs/_docs/dashboard.md

 }
 {% endhighlight %}

 This dashboard script is taken from <a href="{{site.baseurl}}/tutorials/crud">the CRUD tutorial</a>.
-It is possible to <a href="https://github.com/fabiomattei/ud-demo">download a copy of the complete excample from the GitHub repository</a>.
+It is possible to <a href="https://github.com/fabiomattei/ud-demo">download a copy of the complete example from the GitHub repository</a>.